 I recommend approaching this task with your partner or a trusted friend.
 Facing the complete scope of all the homecare that needs to be done is a little scary.
 I find that sharing the burden with my husband and planning together makes the whole process easier.

 To reduce your mental load, set some time aside to sit down with the people you live with and create your checklist.
 I recommend planning out the year ahead.
-For a more in-depth look on my process, check out my post: NEW YEAR, NEW HOME: MAKING YOUR HOUSE A HOME.
+For a more in-depth process, check out this guide NEW YEAR, NEW HOME: MAKING YOUR HOUSE A HOME.

 Creating Your Own Home Maintenance Schedule